Country Music’s Top 20 Opening Lyrics

-8. “She put him out like the burnin' end of a midnight cigarette” – ‘Whiskey Lullaby,’ Brad Paisley & Alison Krauss
+Opening Line: "She put him out like the burnin' end of a midnight cigarette"

-The emotion of this stunning 2004 song starts out with a bang, as listeners smell the smoke of a lover's regret.
+This stunning 2004 song starts out with a bang; listeners can almost smell the smoke of a lover's regret.
 As the haunting lyrics progress, both the cheater and the scorned are sent to an early grave after too many swigs from the whiskey bottle.

-6. “Tumble outta bed and stumble to the kitchen / Pour myself a cup of ambition” – ’9 to 5,’ Dolly Parton
+Opening Line: "Tumble outta bed and stumble to the kitchen / Pour myself a cup of ambition"

-Dolly wrote this as the theme song for the 1980 movie, ’9 to 5,’ but it's also pretty much the theme of every working man and woman's life.
+Parton wrote this as the theme song for the 1980 movie 9 to 5, but it's also pretty much the theme of every working man and woman's life.
 Why someone hasn't started a coffee company called 'Ambition' is beyond us.

-4. “I hear the train a comin' / It's rollin' 'round the bend / And I ain't seen the sunshine since I don't know when” – ‘Folsom Prison Blues,’ Johnny Cash
+Opening Line: "I hear the train a comin' / It's rollin' 'round the bend / And I ain't seen the sunshine since I don't know when"

 He may have "shot a man in Reno just to watch him die," but we still somehow feel bad for the guy.

-3. “Blame it all on my roots, I showed up in boots” – ‘Friends in Low Places,’ Garth Brooks
+Opening Line: "Blame it all on my roots, I showed up in boots"

-When he's performing this live in concert, you can barely hear Garth.
-The volume of the audience singing along from word-one is simply too loud.
-The superstar's ‘roots’ are planted at the start of one of the most beloved country songs of all time.
+When he's performing this song live in concert, you can barely hear Brooks; the volume of the audience singing along from the first word is simply too loud.
+The superstar's "roots" are planted at the start of one of the most beloved country songs of all time.

-Waxing poetic on his internal struggles, Hank Sr. was only 25 years old when he figuratively ‘saw the light.’
+Waxing poetic on his internal struggles, Williams Sr. was only 25 years old when he figuratively "saw the light."
 His untimely death four years later, allegedly due to substance abuse, never allowed the early star to fully appreciate the success of this classic.

-1. “The only two things in life that make it worth livin' / Is guitars that tune good and firm feelin' women” – ‘Luckenbach, Texas,’ Waylon Jennings
+Opening Line: "The only two things in life that make it worth livin' / Is guitars that tune good and firm-feelin' women"

-This 1977 song about going "back to the basics" evokes the urge to trade in our modern-day gadgets and travel with “Waylon and Willie and the boys” to this tiny Texas town.
+This 1977 song about going "back to the basics" evokes the urge to trade in our modern-day gadgets and travel to this tiny Texas town.